Have You Decided That Your Business Must Declare Bankruptcy?

 How Does Chapter 11 Reorganization Work?

-In some cases, your reorganization plan may involve the liquidation of business assets in order to pay creditors.
+In some cases, your financial reorganization plan may involve the liquidation of business assets in order to pay creditors.
 If your proposed debt reorganization plan is deemed fair and feasible, the bankruptcy court will approve it, and the bankruptcy will proceed.

 Allowing a business to continue its operations lets the business generate cash flow that helps with the repayment process.
 The bankruptcy court also issues an automatic stay that prevents creditors from harassing you or taking collection actions during the bankruptcy process.